 - ¾ tsp baking soda

-- 2 cups (480g) plain nonfat Greek yogurt
+- 2 cups (480g) plain nonfat Greek yogurt (see Notes!)

 - ¼ cup (20g) unsweetened cocoa powder (measured like this)

-- 2 servings (16g) sugar-free, fat-free instant chocolate pudding mix (see Notes)
+- 2 servings (16g) sugar-free, fat-free chocolate instant pudding mix (see Notes!)

 - To prepare the cupcakes, preheat the oven to 350°F. Line 12 muffin cups with paper liners, and coat the liners with cooking spray.